t3-team/turiyasills-docs-forked/docs/features/small-business.md

-# Features for small businesses (coming soon)
+# Features for small businesses

-This section provides a detailed explanation of the assessment and recruitment automation workflows involved in Business and Business Plus plan perfect for teams and businesses.
+This section provides a detailed explanation of the assessment and recruitment automation workflows involved in Starter and Pro plans perfect for teams and businesses.

-## Turiyaskills  Business Plan:
+## Turiyaskills  Starter and Pro Plans:

 Before starting the assessment creation process, the following steps are completed: